 He understands the challenges: unprecedented human pressure on habitats, especially in the oceans.
 Coral reefs are bleaching rapidly.
 I’ve dived across continents in recent years and have yet to see a fully alive, healthy reef.
 More than half the oxygen we breathe comes from the ocean.
 Losing it should worry us far more than it currently does.

 There is a quieter side to David—his humility and discipline.
 After modifying a few lines in our script, he wrote to us: “I’ve changed small bits of the script.
 I hope it doesn’t take away from it.”
 At his age and mastery, he didn’t need to seek permission, yet he did.
-He feels to me like an enlightened being—ethical, grounded, deeply sincere.
-When we invited him to India for an event, his daughter, who manages his schedule, replied that he would come only if there was work.
-Even at ninety-six, he refused to spend time on recreation.
-That level of integrity is extraordinary.
+He feels to me like someone who embodies an older kind of integrity—measured, ethical, deeply sincere.
+Even in his nineties, he approached every task with the seriousness of purpose that defined his entire life’s work.

 Amoghavarsha J. S.